 Empire-line garments are brilliant at disguising areas you want to hide.
 Wrap tops are great as they give the illusion of a tiny waist.
 Showing a little cleavage with a sweetheart neckline or a little leg with a slit is also a good way of drawing the eye away from troublesome areas, and banish those bingo wings with a pretty bell sleeve.

 5. All in the detail

 The rule is that small petite frames can add flounces, beading and bows while fuller-figured women should keep things a little simpler and add pintucks or darts and accessorise with jewellery.

 6. Colour coding

 Wear colours on the top or bottom depending on which area you want to play up or down.
 Wear light and bright colours to highlight, and dark colours on the areas that you want to disguise.

 Select a fabric weight and pattern that suits your frame as well as the sewing pattern.
 Fabrics that drape are a good option to hide areas you don’t like.

 Accept that you’ll need to make adjustments to your sewing pattern to make it fit you best.
 Very few of us will match exactly a pattern company’s standard measurements for each of the measurements of a size.

-lways wear heels, a little height will make you seem taller and also slimmer.
-Make sure you wear the shoes when you’re taking up the hemline to get the correct length for you.
+Always wear heels – a little height will make you seem taller and also slimmer.
+Make sure you wear these shoes when you’re taking up the hemline to get the correct length for you.